-As college students enjoy spring break, jail is probably the last thing on their minds.
-Unfortunately, many students will end up in handcuffs during the school holiday.
+As students head back to school, jail is probably the last thing on their minds.
+Unfortunately, many students will end up in handcuffs after making a poor decision.
 Here’s a look at the top five college student crimes and what you should do if you do find yourself behind bars.

 Marijuana is legal in a growing number of states, but Texas isn’t one of them.
 In Texas, it is still illegal to possess marijuana.
 While possession of drug paraphernalia is only a ticket, having a useable quantity can land you in jail for up to six months.
 Amounts as low as a third of a gram have been determined to be a usable quantity.
 As the quantity goes up, so does the punishment range.